PennyWieser/PySulfSat/docs/youtube.rst

 Why did we develop Thermobar
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A short introduction to the motivation behind developing PySCSS.
+A short introduction to the motivation behind developing PySulfSat

 .. raw:: html